floriancourgey/blog/_posts/2018-05-28-create-an-admin-for-a-customized-sql-table.md

 ## Objective

 We are going to be able to create, read, update and delete a customized SQL table.
-Let&#8217;s take some pastas as an example.
+Let's take some pastas as an example.

 We will be using this SQL Dataset [setup.sql](https://floriancourgey.com/wp-content/uploads/2018/05/setup.sql_.txt) (taken from the CSV [dh\_product\_lookup.csv](https://floriancourgey.com/wp-content/uploads/2018/05/dh_product_lookup.csv), from the website <https://www.dunnhumby.com/sourcefiles>).

-Let&#8217;s use the pasta database:
+Let's use the pasta database:

 ```sql
 CREATE TABLE pasta (